jrnold/ggthemes/cran-comments.md

-This is a resubmission to fix NOTE for no visible global function definition related to not importing stats.
+This submission is to make ggthemes compatible with version 2.0.0 of ggplot2 which has been submitted to CRAN.

 ## R CMD check

-* In `DESCRIPTION`, "Geoms", "geoms", and "ggplot" are not mis-spelled.
+* In `DESCRIPTION`, the words "Fivethirtyeight", "Geoms", "Stata", "Tufte", "Tufte's", geoms", and "ggplot" are not mis-spelled.

 * URLs http://www.jstor.org/stable/1390760, http://www.jstor.org/stable/2289649
   are valid but sometimes return status 391 or 503 due to redirection.